Xerahim/EMDR-App-Info/README.md

 <h2>Terms and Conditions</h2>
 <ol>
 <li>Acceptance of Terms
-By accessing and using this application ("the App"), you acknowledge that you have read, understood, and agree to be bound by these Terms and Conditions.
+By accessing and using this application ("the App"), you acknowledge that you have read, understood, and agree to be bound by these Terms and Conditions, including the standard End User License Agreement (EULA) terms.
 If you do not agree, please discontinue use immediately.</li>

+<li>Scope of License
+The Developer grants you a personal, non-exclusive, non-transferable, non-sublicensable, revocable license to use the App on any compatible device that you own or control, as permitted by the usage rules set forth in the App Store or Google Play Store Terms of Service.</li>

 <li>Medical Disclaimer<br>
 <b>IMPORTANT: THIS APP IS NOT A SUBSTITUTE FOR PROFESSIONAL MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT.
 The App provides a tool for self-guided EMDR (Eye Movement Desensitization and Reprocessing) stimulation.
-EMDR is a powerful therapeutic technique that can surface intense emotions, vivid memories, or physical sensations.</b>
+EMDR is a powerful therapeutic technique that can surface intense emotions, vivid memories, or physical sensations.

 You should consult with a qualified mental health professional before using this App, especially if you have a history of complex trauma, dissociative disorders, or severe psychiatric conditions.</li>